 We struggle against the seeming inevitability of death.
 We know that we will die physically, but we want to prolong life as long as possible.
 We strive mightily to overcome other forms of death.
 We read self-help books by the dozen and try to think positively at every turn.
 But even our positive thinking seems to hit the wall without success.
 Death in some form becomes a reality.

 Contrast this battle with the approach of those who commit themselves to God and to Christ.
-In Proverbs 16:9 we read, “The mind of man plans his way, But the LORD directs his steps.”
+In Proverbs 16:9 we read, “The heart of man plans his way, But the LORD establishes his steps.”
 When the Lord directs our steps, we live in victory.
 The victory may not be in the exact form we expected, but it will be in the form that God desires.

 The Gift of Eternal Life